wanchain/wanx/README.md

 There are generally 3 or 4 independent transactions that comprise a crosschain transaction, and thus the downside of signing manually is that you will have to handle the steps yourself.
-See examples below for a full crosschain transaction with signing outside of WanX.
+See examples below for a full crosschain transaction with signing handled outside of WanX.

 ## Examples